2022 Dominion Initiates Cup

 Who can participate in this competition?

-The Initiates Cup is designed for incoming 1Ls at Canadian law schools, as a way to welcome them into the profession, and providing them with a fun learning opportunity before the start of law school.
+The Varsity Cup is designed for high school student across Canada, as a way to welcome them into the profession, and providing them with a fun learning opportunity before the start of law school.

 I've never mooted before, can I participate?

 Absolutely!
-The Initiates Cup is designed as an entry-point for students who haven't had any experience in the past.
+The Varsity Cup Cup is designed as an entry-point for students who haven't had any experience in the past.
 We highly recommend that you check out our resources on mooting, which can be accessed by clicking here.

 Do I need a partner?